CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationVmwareVirtualMachineSnapshot.md

 HasVirtualMachine returns a boolean if a field has been set.

+### SetVirtualMachineNil

+`func (o *VirtualizationVmwareVirtualMachineSnapshot) SetVirtualMachineNil(b bool)`

+ SetVirtualMachineNil sets the value for VirtualMachine to be an explicit nil

+### UnsetVirtualMachine
+`func (o *VirtualizationVmwareVirtualMachineSnapshot) UnsetVirtualMachine()`

+UnsetVirtualMachine ensures that no value is present for VirtualMachine, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)